proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

-Repetitive and inconsequential from a translation/word count viewpoint, the usernames and dates should be made translation-invariant.
+Repetitive and inconsequential from a translation/word count viewpoint, the usernames and dates should be made translation-invariant in the content above.
 You can add a regex for it (such as the one below) in the textbox and Easyling will exclude whatever is matched within a capturing group.

 `Posted by ([\w]+) on ([\w]{3}\.\s[0-9]{1,2},\s[0-9]{2}:[0-9]{2},\s2[0-9]{3})`

-We recommend that you visit regex101.com and test your regular expressions with example snippets before setting them on a live project.
+We recommend that you visit <http://www.regex101.com> and test your regular expressions with example snippets before setting them on a live project.

-### Freeze
+## Freeze

-These options become important after translation has begun in earnest.
+The following are important options for when translation has already begun in earnest on a batch of content.
 At this point, it is a good idea to __freeze__ the page list and the segments - that is, prevent _inadvertent_ addition of new text or pages to the list you are currently working on.

 **WARNING:** These settings can be overriden via explicit user action: adding Pages via the blue icon in the page list, or running Scans with